blue-ocean-travella/hratx41-travello/readme.md

 ## Introduction

-This project was a brief 1-week sprint where our team tried to complete an MVP for an external user **(Jane Doe)**
+This project was a brief 1-week sprint where our team tried to complete an MVP for an external user **Eric Anthony**

  - Add any additional content here pertaining to timeline, any personal goals, etc